Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Safety cameras

-Safety cameras are one of the ways to improve road safety and reduce the current level of harm on our streets and roads.
+Safety cameras are one way we can improve road safety and reduce the current level of harm on our streets and roads.
 They encourage people to drive at safe speeds within the legal speed limit and respect red lights.
 We use the term ‘safety camera’ not ‘speed camera’ because their purpose is to make our roads safer.
 The term also covers a variety of camera technology we may use in the future like cameras to detect mobile phone or seatbelt use.

 Safety cameras are a tool we use to reduce harm, not to generate revenue.
 Money from safety camera fines goes into the Government Consolidated Fund (Government's purse).
 It doesn't go directly to us.